WhiteWalz/LB-POS/README.md

 # LB-POS
 Sales and payment dashboard for LB DPM

-Simple Flask based payment dashboard to digitize the point of sale process and more easily connect it to the inventory management system.
+Simple Django and MongoDB based payment dashboard to digitize the point of sale process and more easily connect it to the inventory management system.